 Does Butler Hospital offer other alcohol and drug addiction services?

-The Butler hospital addictions services include inpatient detoxification, partial hospital rehabilitation and outpatient ambulatory detoxification.
+The Butler hospital addictions services include inpatient detoxification, and partial hospital rehabilitation.
 As a member of the Care New England Health System, we have access to a full continuum of services to support your recovery.
 We are leading the effort to establish a streamlined transition of care pathway from emergency medicine, to inpatient and partial hospital care, to community-based outpatient services and to 12-step self-help programs such as Alcoholics Anonymous and Narcotics Anonymous.
 We want to be your team in recovery.